-Any industry or firm seeking to establish a set of voluntary consensus standards would have the burden of convincing the Attorney General that the standards comply with this section.
-It is recognized that this standard setting process can be expensive and thus the incentive for particular industries to participate will be determined in part by their expectation that standards will be treated consistently from state to state.
-Thus, the act contains provisions that encourage the Attorney General of each state in which this act is adopted to collaborate with Attorneys General from other states.

-10 The Attorney General is encouraged to work with other states to achieve some uniformity of 11 application and acceptance of these standards.
-While the act recognizes the State's inherent right to 12 determine the level of data privacy protection it does encourage the Attorney General to take the 13 actions of other states into account.

-15 Currently the National Association of Attorneys General has created a forum through which 16 various state Attorney Generals offices share policies and enforcement actions related to consumer 17 protection including specifically data privacy.
-This activity suggests it is realistic to believe that 18 consistency across states can be achieved.

-The section also authorizes the Attorney General to charge a fee commensurate with the expense of reviewing requests for recognition of voluntary consensus standards.
+1 2 3 4 5 6 The section also authorizes the Attorney General to charge a fee commensurate with the expense of reviewing requests for recognition of voluntary consensus standards.
 Such a fee is appropriate to assure adequate resources for this process and as a cost of seeking a safe harbor from otherwise applicable legislation.

-- Section 16.
-Applicability of [Consumer Protection Act] - 26 (a) The enforcement authority, remedies, and penalties provided by the [cite to state - 27 consumer protection act] apply to a violation of this [act]. - 28 (b) The [Attorney General] may adopt rules under [cite to state administrative procedure - 29 act] to implement this [act].

-30 (c) In adopting rules under this section, the [Attorney General] shall consider the need to

-31 promote predictability for data subjects and regulated entities and uniformity among the states

-32 consistent with this [act].
-The [Attorney General] may:

-- 33 (1) consult with Attorneys General or other personal-data-privacy-enforcement - 34 agencies in other jurisdictions that have an act substantially similar to this [act];

-35 (2) consider suggested or model rules or enforcement guidelines promulgated by

-1 the National Association of Attorneys General or any successor organization;

-2 (3) consider the rules and practices of Attorneys General or other personal-data-

-3 privacy-enforcement agencies in other jurisdictions; and

-4 (4) consider voluntary consensus standards developed consistent with this [act],
+Section 16.
+Applicability of [Consumer Protection Act] 7 (a) Subject to subsection (b), the The enforcement and authority, remedies under [, and 8 penalties provided by the [cite to state consumer protection act] apply to a violation of this [act].
+9 (b) A knowing violation of this [act] is subject to the remedies, penalties, and authority 10 under the [cite to state consumer protection act].
+A person that engages in conduct that has been 11 determined by the [Attorney General] or a court to be a prohibited data practice or an 12 incompatible data practice without the consent of the data subject as required by Section 8, is 13 presumed to have violated this [act] knowingly.
+Any other violation of this [act] is subject to 14 enforcement by injunctive relief or a cease and desist order.
+15 (e(b) The [Attorney General] may adopt rules under [cite to state administrative 16 procedure act] to implement this [act].
+17 (dc) In adopting rules under this section, the [Attorney General] shall consider the need to 18 promote predictability for data subjects and regulated entities and uniformity among the states 19 consistent with this [act].
+The [Attorney General] may: 20 (1) consult with Attorneys General or other personal-data-privacy-enforcement 21 agencies in other jurisdictions that have an act substantially similar to this [act]; 22 (2) consider suggested or model rules or enforcement guidelines promulgated by 23 the National Association of Attorneys General or any successor organization; 24 (3) consider the rules and practices of Attorneys General or other personal-data- 25 privacy-enforcement agencies in other jurisdictions; and 26 (4) consider voluntary consensus standards developed consistent with this [act],

-5 that have been recognized by other Attorneys General or other personal-data-privacy-
+1 that have been recognized by other Attorneys General or other personal-data-privacy-

-6 enforcement agencies.
+2 enforcement agencies.

-7 [(d) In an action or proceeding to enforce this [act] by the [Attorney General] in which
+[(ed) In an action or proceeding to enforce this Act[act] by the [Attorney General] in

-8 the [Attorney General] prevails, the [Attorney General] may recover reasonable expenses and
+4 which the [Attorney General] prevails, the [Attorney General] may recover reasonable expenses

-9 costs incurred in investigation and prosecution of the case.]
+5 and costs incurred in investigation and prosecution of the case.]